Berchtesgaden – AD6 training camp

-On Wednesday I sighed that if the Alpe d’HuZes would have been that day, I would not have made it…
+On Wednesday I sighed that if the Alpe d’HuZes would have been this week, I would have been lucky to complete just one ascend…

-Of course, it wasn’t – it isn’t – yet, plus if it would have been AD6 day, I probably would have pulled extra forces from another reservoir.
+Of course, it wasn’t yet, plus if it would have been AD6 day, I probably would have pulled extra forces from another reservoir.

 But still, I’m not my old self – physically speaking, the idiocy remains unchallenged.